CyrilCermak/modular_architecture_on_ios/README.md

 ### PROS & CONS

-Now let's have a look at some pros & cons of both.
+Now let’s have a look at some pros & cons of both.

 **Dynamic:**